littledivy/agentmux/README.md

 A tmux-backed terminal, runs as a desktop app.
 A sidebar of workspaces, tabbed and splittable terminal panes, with live Claude / Codex status and notifications.

 Built natively via `deno desktop`.
+Inspired by cmux.com

 ## Features